2026

 2024

-My Vegan Leather Heels Will Outlive Me - installation
+My Vegan Leather Heels Will Outlive Me, My Spine My Landscape

 140 x 80 cm oil, paper clay and concrete on canvas